 A record label is a brand that represents the music of one or more artists.
-It conducts the business of music, including signing contracts with and promoting musicians, as well as recording, publishing, distributing their music in physical and electronic formats.
+It conducts the business of music, including signing contracts with and promoting musicians, as well as recording, publishing, and distributing their music in physical and electronic formats.
 While all of these functions are typically carried out in-house at a major record label, tasks like publication and distribution often are outsourced to other companies by independent record labels.

-How Much does it Cost to Start a Record Label?
+How Much Does it Cost to Start a Record Label?

 You don’t necessarily need any capital to start a small independent record label.
 In fact, you can establish a label with no money by naming it and creating a social media presence.
 Once you start working with artists, you can seek an investor to financially support your business venture.